 Read about Scott’s experience in How and Why I Got Global Entry.

 The Sapphire Reserve also comes with various travel protection benefits.
 Read all about them in Travel Protection Benefits of Chase Cards to help you evaluate how much the benefit is worth to you.

-The Sapphire Reserve has an expensive annual fee of $450.
+The Chase Sapphire Reserve has an expensive annual fee of $450.
 The card came out roughly one year ago, so it’s time to start thinking about what your next move is.

 Let’s circle back to our original questions.

 - Are you getting a retention bonus?
 If so, factor that into offsetting the annual fee.